Go on a journey of discovery to savour Wallonia’s culinary heritage.

 Planning to travel around the south of Belgium soon?

-There are wonderful bars, restaurants, local markets in virtually village or town, and places where you can eat simply and inexpensively, and the menu features essentially local specialities.
+There are wonderful bars, restaurants, local markets in village or town, and places where you can eat simply and inexpensively, and the menu features essentially local specialities.
 This is what our French neighbours have christened the cuisine of the ‘terroir’.
 But in Wallonia, ‘terroir’ is not restricted to geographical location, or climate, or the soil, or even what is beneath the ground.
 Here we understand the soil, but for us, ‘terroir’ is above all a human concept.

 Trappist beer by the fireplace - bliss